Brantford was first settled in 1784 by a group of Six Nations Indians, led by

 You will find the Bell Homestead at 94 Tutela Heights Road, and you can call 519-756-6220 for information.

-The admission is reasonable at $5 for adults and $3.75 for children and seniors.
+The admission is reasonable at $8 for adults and $5.00 for children and $7.00 for students and seniors.

 Little ones under the age of 6 are free, so you can’t beat that!

-Now, I have never had the pleasure of seeing Gretzky play, but I do know that his birth-place is justifiably proud of this fabulous player and coach, who became a professional hockey player at the young age of 17.
+Although I have never had the pleasure of seeing Gretzky play, I do know that his home town is justifiably proud of this fabulous player and coach, who is considered by many to be the best hockey player ever to put on skates!

 This was the first Protestant Church built in Ontario, and the First Royal Chapel to belong to Native People.
 It is such a spiritual and restful place and it is calming to roam the peaceful graveyard which surrounds the chapel.
 Telephone (519) 756-0240 for information.